macro128/pdm-conda/README.md

 The following commands were tested and work:

 * `pdm init`:
-    * To list/use Conda managed python you must specify the Conda runner with `-r` or `--runner`.
+    * To list/use Conda managed python you must specify the Conda runner with `-cr` or `--runner`.
 * `pdm lock`
 * `pdm install`
 * `pdm add`: